 The history of lattice design is closely interlinked with group theory and error-correcting codes.
 Almost all lattice design methods that have been proposed arise from the algebraic approach.
 We now study an alternative method.
-The basic idea, which was first suggested in [32], is to use an iterative algorithm to adjust a given lattice.9 We have developed an algorithm that minimizes the normalized second moment by a gradient search procedure.
+The idea to iteratively adjust a lattice in order to decrease the normalized second moment was suggested in [34], but to the best of our knowledge, no specific algorithm for the purpose has yet been presented.9 We have developed an algorithm that minimizes the normalized second moment by a gradient search procedure.
 The algorithm is related to algorithms for vector quantizer training, but it operates on a generator matrix instead of individual codevectors.
-In section 2.1, we regard lattice design for quantization as an optimization problem and adopt a suitable set of variables.
-The new algorithm is presented in detail in section 2.2, together with the theoretical background.
-Section 2.3 discusses in general terms what kind of results is expected from the algorithm, and how these results can be interpreted.
+In Section II-A, we regard lattice design for quantization as an optimization problem and adopt a suitable set of variables.
+The new algorithm is presented in detail in Section II-B, together with the theoretical background.
+Section II-C discusses in general terms what kind of results is expected from the algorithm, and how these results can be interpreted.

-2.1 The Optimization Problem
+A. The Optimization Problem

-The problem of finding a good lattice for high-rate uniform quantization can be stated as a multivariate minimization problem where G is the normalized second moment (1.16)
+The problem of finding a good lattice for high-rate uniform quantization can be stated as a multivariate minimization problem where G is the normalized second moment (16)